kienleholdings/typescript/README.md

 ## Monorepo Setup (Extending your Config)

 In the case of a monorepo, rather than duplicating and changing a `tsconfig.json` for each project, each project should branch off of a base `tsconfig.json` that stores common configuration.
-(`tsconfig.extends`)
+With this syntax in mind, we also recommend for the time being not using project references.
+Since we usee Lerna for monorepos, `tsconfig.references` should be left as an empty array. (`tsconfig.extends`, `tsconfig.references`).

 > **Why?** By storing common configuration in a single, base config, you ensure that when you update
 > one config, you don't forget to update the others in the repo, which helps with consistent rules